-No bill shall be introduced by title only, and, in the event a bill is not complete, at least section 1 shall be set forth in full before the bill may be accepted for introduction.

-Amendments to bills will be acted upon in the manner provided in the Rules of the Senate and in the Rules of the House: Provided, That no amendment to a bill shall be considered which strikes the entire subject matter of a bill, and substitutes in lieu thereof entirely new subject matter not germane to the original or engrossed hill islature by joint resolution; and if the same shall be agreed to by two-thirds of the members elected to each of the two houses, such proposed amendment or amendments shall be entered on their respective journals with the ayes and nays thereon.
+No bill shall be introduced by title only, and, in the event a bill is not complete, at least section 1 shall be set forth in full before the bill may be accepted for introduction. enate agreed to by two-thirds of the members elected to each of the two houses, such proposed amendment or amendments shall be entered on their respective journals with the ayes and nays thereon.
 (Const., art.
 23, sec.
 1.)

+Amendments to bills will be acted upon in the manner provided in the Rules of the Senate and in the Rules of the House: Provided, That no amendment to a bill shall be considered which strikes the entire subject matter of a bill, and substitutes in lieu thereof entirely new subject matter not germane to the original or engrossed bill.
-Amendments to State Constitution:

-RULE 22.
-Amendments to the state Constitution Action by Legislature. may be proposed in either branch of the leg-

-Publicity of Proposed RULE 23.
-The legislature Amendments to shall provide methods of State Constitution. publicity of all laws or parts of laws, and amendments to the constitution referred to the people with arguments for and against the laws and amendments so referred, so that each voter of the state shall receive the publication at least fifty days before the election at which they are to be voted upon.
+Amendments to State Constitution: Action by Legislature.
+RULE 21.
+Amendments to the state constitution may be proposed in either branch of the legislature by joint resolution; and if the same shall be ments to the constitution referred to the people with arguments for and against the laws and amendments so referred, so that each voter of the state shall receive the publication at least fifty days before the election at which they are to be voted upon.
 (Const., art.
 2, sec.
 1d.)